profydev/reddit-timer-pierrelstan/README.md

 &nbsp;

 ## Technical decisions:
-The app performs simple actions, I Choose not to use Redux as state management because of that.
+The app performs simple actions, I chose not to use Redux as state management because of that.

 I created a custom hook to encapsulate hook-related logic that may be useful in the future if needed.